Heathrow Southern Railway

-Heathrow Southern Railway would open between 2025 and 2027.
-The estimated capital cost is between £1.3bn and £1.6bn.
+Heathrow Southern Railway was originally to have opened between 2025 and 2027, with an estimated capital cost of between £1.3 and £1.6 billion.
+However, HSR Ltd said that it would be at least the 2030s before the railway could open.
 The scheme has been put forward in response to the Department for Transport's invitation for proposals from private investors for a southern rail link to Heathrow.

 Heathrow Southern Railway Limited

 Heathrow Southern Railway Limited is a private limited company registered in London.
 It was founded on 16 June 2016 with the aim of bidding for improved rail access to Heathrow Airport.
 The company states that its proposals would improve public transport capacity and help to reduce traffic congestion and pollution.

 The company's founding member was transport planner Steven Costello, and the company board is chaired by Baroness Jo Valentine.

 Proposed route

 The proposed route starts in a short section of tunnel from the west end of Terminal 5 station, then rises briefly to the surface to make a connection with the Windsor-Staines Line, with the main route continuing in tunnel following the M25 corridor to connect to existing railway near Chertsey or Virginia Water.

 Services from Heathrow towards Woking would use the existing Byfleet Junction, enabling trains to join the South Western Main Line "slow lines" between there and Woking.
 The junction at Byfleet already has a dive-under, avoiding any delays to trains on the intensively used "fast lines".

-Heathrow Southern Railway claims best journey times from Heathrow to Woking of 16 minutes; Guildford 26 minutes; and Basingstoke 40 minutes.

 Overall, construction of the new infrastructure can be carried out with minimal impact on existing railway operations.
-The only impacts would be the new junctions on the Staines – Windsor and Egham – Weybridge routes, both of which are lightly-used lines compared to the South Western Main Line.
+The only impacts would be the new junctions on the Staines–Windsor and Egham–Weybridge routes, both of which are lightly used lines compared to the South Western Main Line.

 Network Rail estimates that there needs to be an additional 60% capacity to serve the expanding Heathrow Airport by 2043 and identified that there is a strong case for implementing a new southern route to meet these needs.